MDJardine/Sexual_antagonism/README.md

 # Sexual_antagonism

- In my masters I workdon sexual antagonism in Drosophila melanogaster.
+ In my masters I worked on sexual antagonism in Drosophila melanogaster.
 This involved selected lines of flies and comparing aspects of thier fitness.

  Unfortunately this was never published which I thought was odd given the time and effort put in by thers for the flies to be created.